What is Hierarchical Clustering in Python?

 Time to get our hands dirty in Python!

 We will be working on a wholesale customer segmentation problem.
 You can download the dataset using this link.
 The data is hosted on the UCI Machine Learning repository.
-The aim of this problem is to segment the clients of a wholesale distributor based on their annual spending on diverse product categories, like milk, grocery, region, etc.
+This problem aims to segment the clients of a wholesale distributor based on their annual spending on diverse product categories, like milk, grocery, region, etc.

 Let’s explore the data first and then apply Hierarchical Clustering to segment the clients.